vercara/udns_ptt/README.md

 udns_ptt
 ======================

-This repository, udns_ptt, stands for "UltraDNS Push-to-Teams" and contains a Lambda handler which parses the telemetry event JSON that is output by Vercara's UDNS product's push notification mechanism then creates a Message Card to be consumed by a MS Teams webhook.
+This repository, udns_ptt (UltraDNS Push-to-Teams), contains a Lambda handler.
+It parses the telemetry event JSON output from Vercara's UDNS product's push notification mechanism and creates a Message Card to be consumed by a Microsoft Teams webhook.

 ## Creating the Lambda Function

-You'll need to create a Lambda function and give it an endpoint.
-I used the "Function URL" feature of Lambda, but this can also be done through the API Gateway.
+Create a Lambda function and provide it an endpoint.
+This can be done using the "Function URL" feature of Lambda, or through the API Gateway.

 1. Select the radio button for "Author from scratch"
 2. Name your function